First, a short demo:

 (text or binary!) from stdin and writes it to a designated directory

-is under the user’s public html root folder as named p
+is under the user’s public html root folder as named p.

-Note the use of shorthand sdf
+Note the use of shorthand sdf as the SSH host.
+This is

-done on the client side via configuing ~/.ssh/config
+done on the client side via configuing ~/.ssh/config:

 Host sdf